SadBoxMan/SBM-ROR2-Shenanigans/Monstar Mod/readme.md

   - Teleports the player to a fixed location on the map, usually very high in the sky
   - Taken from the Imp Boss
   - It is actually broken, but at the same time it adds a bit of strategy to the Imp's Playstyle
-    - ~~Teleport to a safe, fixed location at the expense of possible fall damage due to the height of the location.~~
+    - Teleport to a safe, fixed location at the expense of possible fall damage due to the height of the location.
-    - No fall damage in Single Player

 <br>